sanjeevmagoo/Call-for-Code-Infosys-2020/README.md

 1. Node.JS Website hosted on IBM Cloud Foundry.
 2. Whatsapp - Using Twillo - To reach the masses, Govt has to be on Whatsapp.
 3. Twitter - Automated posting of authentic Information on Govt of India Designated Twitter handle.
-4. Alexa - Hey Alexa, How many new covid pateints in Delhi today?
+4. Alexa - Hey Alexa, How many new COVID patients in Delhi today?

 ### The idea

-The efficacy of any crisis communication strategy, especially during public health disasters, depend equally on the accuracy of information disseminated and also its inclusivity.
-As the term ‘communication’ is expressive in itself, the interpretation and receptivity towards the messaging varies for different groups.
+The efficacy of any crisis communication strategy, especially during public health disasters, depends equally on the accuracy of information disseminated and also its inclusivity.
+As the term ‘communication’ is expressive in itself, the interpretation and receptivity towards the messaging vary for different groups.

-It's imperative that commuication culture has to improve from the traditional way because people use multiple channels to find the inromation.
-Providing a set of open source APIs, backed by IBM Cloud and Watson Services, will enable innovators to conveniently make information available to public, regardless of the selected channel.
+Communication culture must improve from the traditional way because people use multiple channels to find the information.
+Providing a set of open-source APIs, backed by IBM Cloud and Watson Services, will enable innovators to conveniently make information available to the public, regardless of the selected channel.

 ## Demo video